Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

   - _`flavor`_ - Use the value "DataOps" to specify that you want to deploy the DataOps flavor of ArcBox
   - _`deployBastion`_ - Set to *`true`* if you want to use Azure Bastion to connect to _ArcBox-Client_
   - _`resourceTags`_ - Tags to assign for all ArcBox resources
-  - _`namingPrefix`_ - The naming prefix for the nested virtual machines.
+  - _`namingPrefix`_ - The naming prefix for the nested virtual machines and all Azure resources deployed.
 The maximum length for the naming prefix is 7 characters,example if the value is _Contoso_: `Contoso-Win2k19`

   ![Screenshot showing example parameters](./parameters_dataops_bicep.png)